Last Updated on

 - Tissue oxygenation

 “Cupping modulates pain and may contribute to reduced muscle guarding of superficial muscles and activation of inhibited postural muscles, which is the foundation for normal functional movement.”

-“…cupping may be a low-risk, therapeutic treatment for the prompt reduction of symptoms associated with subacute and chronic low back pain.
+“…maybe a low-risk, therapeutic treatment for the prompt reduction of symptoms associated with subacute and chronic low back pain.
 Cupping may allow patients to progress to functional movement training in a timely manner by promptly reducing pain and muscle tenderness and improving range of motion.”

 “The efficacy of treatment with cupping therapy in relieving signs and symptoms of knee osteoarthritis is comparable to that of acetaminophen 650 mg thrice a day orally, in terms of analgesia, anti-inflammatory and resolution of edema with minimal and temporary side-effects like ecchymosis…”

-In addition to the benefits cited above, here we see we can add
+In addition to the benefits cited above, here we see we can add:

 6. Reduce inflammation

 Traditional Chinese Medicine practitioners may also use this to treat certain gastrointestinal and respiratory illnesses as well as pain.

 Does cupping therapy hurt?